ilyasseisov/git-guide/Git.md

 - to change the branch
 - ex: git checkout _bugfix/scroll-ios_

+### git checkout to create local versions of remote branches

+- sometimes after cloning a repo you see only main branch, to recreate other branches use _git checkout feature/one_

 #### commit navigation

 _~N_ - (N is a number).
 N is counted back from 0 (current commit).